unatesta175/Lecture-Exemption-Application-System-PHP/README.md

 ### 🏛️ Institutional Support

 **Universiti Teknologi MARA (UiTM)**
-- For providing the opportunity to develop this impactful system
-- For facilitating internship program and mentorship
+- For the internship opportunity and mentorship

 **Academic Affairs Department (Hal Ehwal Akademik)**
-- For their continuous collaboration throughout the project
-- For providing domain expertise and realistic requirements
+- For continuous collaboration and domain expertise
-- For their patience during iterative requirement refinement
+- For patience during iterative requirement refinement

 ### 👨‍🏫 Special Thanks

-- **Academic Supervisors**: For guidance and technical mentorship
-- **Industry Supervisor**: For project management insights
+- Academic supervisors for technical guidance
-- **Department Staff**: For their willingness to test and provide feedback
+- Department staff for testing and feedback
-- **Fellow Interns**: For moral support during intensive development phases

-### 💡 Inspiration & Learning

-This project was inspired by the need to modernize academic administrative processes and reduce bureaucratic friction.
-It represents:

-- 📚 Months of dedicated learning and skill development
-- 🎯 A commitment to solving real-world problems through technology
-- 💪 Personal growth through challenging oneself beyond comfort zones
-- 🏆 The intersection of academic theory and practical implementation
+- UiTM for facilitating this impactful project

 ---